New Business

 A business plan is a crucial document outlining the route you intend to follow and is a key part of your pitch to investors, partners, and lenders.
 The plan displays your knowledge of the business including the concept, competition, financials, management structure, and marketing strategy.

-Identify the key components: the Small Business Administration (SBA) provides a list and tips.
+- Identify the key components: the Small Business Administration (SBA) provides sample sections, templates, and tips to help you get started.

 2. Determine Business Structure

-The first step in establishing a business is to determine the most appropriate operational structure (e.g., sole proprietorship, partnership, corporation, and limited liability company).
-Each structure has its own tax implications and legal liability; therefore, it is recommended that you consult with an attorney, account, or other professional before making a decision.
+The next step in establishing a business is to determine the most appropriate operational structure (e.g., sole proprietorship, partnership, corporation, and limited liability company).
+Each structure has its own tax implications and legal liability; therefore, it is recommended that you consult with an attorney, accountant, business consultant, or other professional before deciding which structure is best for your business.

 3. Explore Financing Options

-Without the necessary funding even the best ideas won’t succeed, so spend time researching the various public and private options available.
+Without the necessary funding, even the best ideas won’t succeed.
+It’s important to spend time researching the various public and private options available.

 CHECK THE RULES